duniter/duniter/doc/Protocol.md

 ##### Signature

-* A block must have a valid signature over the content from `Hash: ` to `Nonce: NONCE\n`, where associated public key is block's `Issuer` field.
+* A block must have a valid signature over the content from `Hash: ` to `Nonce: NONCE\n`, where the associated public key is the block's `Issuer` field.

 ##### Dates